Where does the money come from and how do we spend it?

 - protective services

-- loans charges
+- loans charges to finance capital expenditure

 - bad debt provision